charlieringer/Trash-Dash-Emote/README.md

 ## PCG as a Bandit Problem

 ## Visual Model of Affect
-For the visual model of player affect the players webcam is used along with te
+For the visual model of player affect the players webcam is used along with the Affdex tool to model player emotion.
+Each frame the game stores the Valence and Engagement scores and then, when a section has been completed, these values are averaged, rescaled, and the

 ## Game-Play Based Model of Affect
 Another approach is to the model the players experience through game play meassures.
 In the case of Trash Dash Emote this is carried out by tracking three features - numbers of keys pressed, percentage of coins collected, and if the player 'tripped' (lost a life) or not.
 Each of these are summed and scaled so that the maximum reward is 1 and the minimum is 0.
 This is then plugges straight into the exploit variable in the UCB1 function.